hanniballar/mazikeen/Documentation/Mazikeen.rst

 							Only run tests which match pattern.
 Does support also negative patterns "-PATTERN"
-	-f, --failfast        stop on first faild test as quickly as possible -s START, --start-directory START
+	-f, --failfast        stop on first faild test as quickly as possible --upgradeScriptFile   save upgraded script file.
+Script files are upgraded if their version is lower that latest version
+	-s START, --start-directory START
 							Directory to start discovering tests ('.' default) -v, --verbose         Verbose output